 New Australian Books – Tanka & Haiku

 1: A Temple Bell Sounds is an anthology taken from the first 21 issues of Eucalypt tanka journal, edited by Beverley George – 108 poems in total.
 Purchase for $A20 (post within Australia); $A25 (post to NZ and Japan); $A28 (post to rest of world).
 Find full ordering details here.
 The book was launched on February 18 in Beecroft, northern Sydney.

 2: Ron C Moss has a new book out – Bushfire Moon, subtitled “poems and prose by a Tasmanian Volunteer Fire Fighter”.
 To order a signed copy, and inquire about postage, email Ron.
-The book will be officially launched on March 24 in Hobart.
+The book was launched in Hobart late last month.